microtrain/bootcamp/13-Express/03-RESTAPI.md

 git push origin master
 ```

 [</> code](https://github.com/microtrain/mean.example.com/commit/9524d63b356770436c5f648b1d10d3210d51b441) Validation is a key feature of Mongoose.
 Executes before making a save to MongoDB.
 This allows us to define rules at the model level.
 We will want to make sure usernames and email addresses are unique.
-Mongoose does not have a built in validator for this but the community does.
+Mongoose does not have a built-in validator for this but the community does.
 We will install the [mongoose-unique-validator](https://www.npmjs.com/package/mongoose-unique-validator) plugin and set uniqueness as needed.

 ```sh
 # Install mongoose-unique-validator